What is Campus Ventures?

 - Training opportunities which help students develop as fully devoted disciples of Jesus Christ;

-- Leaders for the development of new student ministries that will develop fully devoted disciples of Jesus Christ;
+- Leaders for the creation of new student ministries that will develop fully devoted disciples of Jesus Christ;

-- An atmosphere that encourages students to penetrate their culture with truth.
+- An atmosphere of freedom that encourages students to penetrate their culture with truth.

 To This End, Several Values are Held in High Regard Among Us:

 1. Put the goals and interests of others above my own.
 [Phil.
 2:4]